 Homely atmosphere, home-cooked meals and attentive hosts - it's easy to see why we book more chalet accomodation than any other holiday.
 Hearty catering is usually accompanied by wine at supper. 😉

 When taking your group of friends or family away, having dibs on a communal space and all meals covered avoids any of the hassle of travelling en-masse and you can find group ski chalets for your exact number, so there's no need to share if you prefer sole-occupancy.
 If you’re a family, cosy log cabins ensure kids are always in arm’s reach and we've many dedicated family chalets with playrooms and/or childcare in-house.
-Use our powerful search above, to filter your perfect options from the thousands of chalets on SNO.
+Use our powerful search above, to filter your perfect options from the hundreds on SNO.

 There are more stars among VDI chalets than the Hollywood Walk of Fame, but we’re also spoilt for choice of properties that see skiers well-fed and rested on a more modest budget.
 Chalet-wise Val can do no wrong.